Newfooty Tribute Website.

 |Set No. 3||Set 2, plus pitch.|

 The Newfooty 'OO' scale figures were apparently planned before the collapse of 1961.
 In fact, they may have actually been released under the Newfooty Co banner in 1961.
-They were used in the standard bases, and could be un-painted, or painted to order.
-As previously quoted on this website, conventional wisdom had it that these figures were only made in a very limited run, and that Sets two and three were never produced.
-However, the wonder of ebay has enlightened us, as at least three 3D sets have passed through its collectable pages in the last year or so.
+They were used in the standard Newfooty bases, and could be supplied un-painted, or painted to order.
+Conventional wisdom had it that these figures were only made in a very limited run, and that Sets two and three were never officially produced.
+However, the wonder of ebay has enlightened us, and several full 3D sets have been sighted in the last few years.
 The sets were all the standard yellow lid of the time, although the box colour can vary.
 It is usually blue, but red has been seen.

-The story told about these figures is that they were again designed in an "action pose" but that the ankles were too weak and the figures prone to breaking.
+The story told about these figures is that they were designed in an "action pose", like the celluloid flats.
+However, their ankles were too weak and so the figures prone to breaking.
 The pictured figure shows a player close to the Subbuteo version in style, but with an odd bendy legged stance.
-The figure ill-fits the base, and the legs are indeed extremely fragile.
+The figure ill-fits the old style of Newfooty base, and the legs are indeed extremely fragile.